The 5 secrets to task management to be more productive

 3. Share them with someone

 No matter who you are, accountability is hard.
 It’s easy to let yourself slide, and not get a few simple things done.
 You don’t need a life coach following your every move to improve at this.
-There’s something about the simple notion of someone keeping an eye on you, that helps increase the motivation needed to get things done.
+There’s something about the idea of someone keeping an eye on you, that helps increase the motivation needed to get things done.
 You can do this in a few different ways.
 Sharing my task list and calendar with my team members – or even a close friend – works well.
 An even easier example is simply texting someone what you plan on getting done.
-Once you’ve let your responsibilities out and in front of someone else, they’ll feel more concrete.
+Once you’ve shared your responsibilities with someone else, they feel more concrete.
 You’ll feel like they’re real deadlines rather than suggestions.
 And so the added pressure (the good kind) will come!
 There’s a real boost in motivation when you force yourself to live up to your expectations in front of others.

 4. Physically write them down

 Don’t get me wrong, paper task lists for task management are impossible when working with a team.
 I really have to have all our tasks managed in the same digital workspace for work to be productive.
 We use the Hibox platform for all our business task management and now, I couldn’t imagine using anything else to track group projects and workflow.
 But for my personal tasks, I recently discovered I need to do something different to be productive.
 I’ve tried plenty of personal task management apps, reminders, checklists on my phone, etc, thinking they were the secrets to task management.
 There’s something about it being digital that makes it feel like an annoying pointless email or social media notification rather than a task I need to complete.
 It’s so much easier for me to brush off a digital personal task.

 I’m much more anxious about getting them some, like a real deadline.
 This also helps me compartmentalize work/life tasks better so I feel less overwhelmed.